 First off, there are three types of insomnia: transient, acute, and chronic.
 Transient insomnia is the short-term form that may last up to a few weeks and is typically caused by temporary issues such as an illness or a problem at work.
 Acute insomnia is also temporary but longer-term, lasting for between two weeks and three months.
 Chronic insomnia lasts for over three months, and its effects tend to be more long-lasting.

-We’ve put together everything you should know about this chronic sleep disorder in all its forms.
-Here you’ll learn more about what causes insomnia, the symptoms that might trigger it, how it affects children and what treatment options are available.
-If you are concerned you may have insomnia, please speak with a healthcare professional.
+We’ve put together everything to know about this nasty sleep disorder.
+We’ll discuss the symptoms, causes, and treatment options.
+If someone is concerned they may have insomnia, please speak with a healthcare professional.

 RELATED: Most Comfortable Mattress

 First off, how do we know we have insomnia.
 Well, there are a number of symptoms associated with this sleep disorder.
 Someone may be dealing with insomnia if they exhibit the following symptoms:

 - They have trouble falling asleep or staying asleep at night.

 - They may experience erratic sleep patterns such as waking up at night or too early in the morning, waking up tired, or becoming sleepy during the day.